-A significance of K_m is seen from this equation.
-When K_m is equal to [S], than $v = \frac{1}{2} V{max}$.
-Both, K_m and [S] are expressed in the same units, moles per litre.
-Also, when [S]>>K_m, K_m can be dropped and $v = k_3$ [E] = V{max} .
-On the other hand, if [S]<<K_m, then v = Vmax [S] / K_m.
+$$v = \frac{V{max}[S]}{K_M}$$

 These relations should be followed in any laboratory reaction.
-In designing any assay to measure the amount of an enzyme in blood or other material, it is important to ensure that sufficient substrate is present to saturate the enzyme completely, that is, to convert it completely to the enzyme-substrate complex.
-On the other hand, when substrate is measured in enzymatic reaction, the relative excess of enzyme is necessary to have the reaction rate be a function of substrate concentration.
+In designing any assay to measure the amount of an enzyme in blood or other material, it is important to ensure that sufficient substrate is present to saturate the enzyme completely, that is, to convert it entirely to the enzyme-substrate complex (the reaction rate in this case depends only on the concentration of the enzyme, it does not depend on the concentration of the substrate).
+On the other hand, when substrate is measured in enzymatic reaction, the relative excess of enzyme is necessary to have the reaction rate to be a function of substrate concentration.

-The significance of K_m in metabolism centres its operational definition as the concentration of substrate at which the initial velocity is half its maximum.
+The significance of K_M in metabolism centres its operational definition as the concentration of substrate at which the initial velocity is half its maximum.
 From this, some important points can be made:

-(a) The concentration of substrate in vivo will play a role in the rate of the conversion to product only if its concentration approximates the K_m .

-(b) If an enzyme has two or more substrates that can be converted to their respective products, each substrate having its K_m and V{max} , the rates of conversion of each substrate can be calculated from the Michaelis-Menten equation.
+- 1. The concentration of substrate in vivo will play a role in the rate of the conversion to product only if its concentration approximates the K_M . - 2.
+If an enzyme has two or more substrates that can be converted to their respective products, each substrate having its K_M and V{max} , the rates of conversion of each substrate can be calculated from the Michaelis-Menten equation.
 This calculation requires that the in vivo concentration of each substrate is known.
-If the in vivo concentration is much less than the K_m , that substrate will not be significantly converted to product.
+If the in vivo concentration is much less than the K_M , that substrate will not be significantly converted to product.
 An example is the alcohol dehydrogenase which "prefers" ethanol to other alcohols.

-(c) If a substrate can be converted to a product by either of two enzymes, the enzyme with the lower K_m will convert the majority of the substrate to its specific product.
-The physiological importance of the reaction can be predicted, using the K_m , V{max} , and the in vivo concentration of the substrate.
+3. If a substrate can be converted to a product by either two enzymes, the enzyme with the lower K_M will convert the majority of the substrate to its specific product.
+The physiological importance of the reaction can be predicted, using K_M , V{max} and the in vivo concentration of the substrate.